 We always recommend that Landlords have the right buildings and contents insurance in place for their tenanted properties.
 If your tenant(s) should ever request a copy of your insurance then you will need to provide it to them.

 You must check that your insurer is aware that the property is let.
 It is also worth considering whether your existing policy can provide cover for risks that are industry specific, as a private house of contents policy may not extend to them.
 Some examples could include:

 - Loss of rent following an insured event

 - Accidental / malicious damage by the tenant

 - Unauthorised property modification

 'HomeLet' who we use for our referencing procedures do offer a comprehensive range of Landlord’s insurance policies.
 To find out more from them you can contact them on 0330 333 7039 quoting ref.1504031 or by visiting https://homelet.co.uk/landlords/

 An inventory is a complete record of a properties furnishings and contents, together with details on the condition that a property is let in, from scuffs and scrapes to whether something is really clean or covered in dust.

-As part of our services we can arrange for this for you, using our brand new inventory app Furnishings can be very expensive to replace and unless the condition of these together with the decoration and contents is properly documented, you will be unable to claim any recompense from the tenants deposit for any damage at the end of the tenancy.
+As part of our services we can arrange for this for you, using Inventory Base, Furnishings can be very expensive to replace and unless the condition of these together with the decoration and contents is properly documented, you will be unable to claim any recompense from the tenants deposit for any damage at the end of the tenancy.